Update time: March 19, 2026

 LINK TRACKING

-- Keep URL Parameters:Preserves query strings.
+- Keep URL Parameters:Preserves query string parameters in tracked URLs.

 COOKIES

-- Domain Periods: The domain on which the Analytics cookie s_cc and s_sq are set by determining the number of periods in the domain of the page URL.
-This variable is also used by some plug-ins in determining the correct domain to set the plug-in’s cookie.
+- Domain Periods:This setting determines where Analytics cookies (such as s_cc and s_sq) are set by counting the number of periods in the page’s domain.
+It is also used by some plug-ins to correctly determine the cookie domain.

 - Default : Cookie expires after 2 years.